 Recent improvements in breeding for drought tolerance involve employing genomic technologies and molecular markers to identify genes associated with drought resistance.
 Marker-assisted selection (MAS) is progressively employed to expedite the breeding process,

-facilitating the incorporation of drought-resistant characteristics into superior wheat lines (Agarwal et al., 2018).
+facilitates the incorporation of drought-resistant characteristics into superior wheat lines (Agarwal et al., 2018).

-The creation of drought-resistant wheat varieties by quantitative trait locus (QTL) mapping has identified critical loci linked to water-use efficiency, osmotic adjustment, and root architecture (Reynolds et al., 2007).
+The creation of drought-resistant wheat varieties using quantitative trait locus (QTL) mapping has identified critical loci linked to water-use efficiency, osmotic adjustment, and root architecture (Reynolds et al., 2007).
 Genomic selection (GS) improves the prediction of drought tolerance in breeding lines and expedites the creation of novel cultivars (Semenov et al., 2019).

-Future Prospects and Strategies for Augmenting Drought Resistance in Wheat Global wheat production is increasingly challenged by unpredictable climatic events, necessitating urgent novel techniques to enhance drought resistance.
+Future Prospects and Strategies for Augmenting Drought Resistance in Wheat Global wheat productiare is increasingly challenged by unpredictable climatic events, necessitating urgent novel techniques to enhance drought resistance.
 The amalgamation of conventional breeding techniques with contemporary biotechnological innovations, alongside an enhanced comprehension of the genetic foundations of drought tolerance, presents significant opportunities for the development of wheat cultivars capable of flourishing in arid circumstances.
 Future potential for improving drought tolerance in wheat can be examined using a multifaceted strategy.

 PRECISION BREEDING AND GENOMIC TECHNOLOGIES